A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Acknowledgments

 \section{Acknowledgments}

 Tomasz R. Bielecki and Igor Cialenco acknowledge support from the NSF grant DMS-1211256.
 Marcin Pitera acknowledges the support by Project operated within the Foundation for Polish Science IPP Programme ``Geometry and Topology in Physical Model'' co-financed by the EU European Regional Development Fund, Operational Program Innovative Economy 2007-2013.
+Part of the research was performed while Igor Cialenco was visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation.